Merging stellar-mass binary black holes: Prospects for gravitational-wave astronomy

-The next level of population-based inference relies on assuming that precise, possibly parametrized, subpopulation distributions are known.
-In this case, hierarchical modeling \citep[extreme deconvolution in the language of][]{Hogg:2010} can be used to simultaneously determine the ratios of different subpopulations (e.g., arising from different formation channels) and any free parameters in the subpopulation models. \citet{Zevin:2017} found that with $\sim 100$ observations, the mass distribution alone could be used to determine the formation channel, assuming the availability of trustworthy models of the mass distribution under different formation channels. \citet{Vitale:2015} and \citet{Stevenson:2017spin} carry out a similar investigation for spin-orbit misalignment angles; although these cannot be measured with the same accuracy as chirp masses, several hundred observations should again be sufficient to distinguish multiple formation channels through hierarchical modeling --- again, if the distributions under different channels are known \citep{Stevenson:2017spin}.
+The next level of population-based inference relies on assuming that precise, possibly parametrised, subpopulation distributions are known.
+In this case, hierarchical modelling (extreme deconvolution in the language of \cite{Hogg:2010}) can be used to simultaneously determine the ratios of different subpopulations (e.g., arising from different formation channels) and any free parameters in the subpopulation models.
+Again, such approaches have been applied to both mass \citep[e.g.,][]{Zevin:2017} and spin \citep[e.g.,][]{Vitale:2015,Stevenson:2017spin} distributions and are generally expected to have greater resolving power than clustering in the absence of accurate population models.
+On the other hand, reliance on precise models in the face of significant modelling uncertainties \citep[e.g.,][]{Belczynski:2021} increases the the risk of misleading results through model misspecification.